 Despite the fact that there are many hiking trails in Holland, it is difficult to find English route descriptions.
 But if you know how to use GPS tracks, a wealth of routes is waiting for you.
 In my blogs about hiking, I always link to one or more GPS tracks.
 If you want to find your own trails, there are a couple of handy websites that I often use.
 In this post I will explain how to use these sites if you don’t read Dutch.

-Contact the information centers of the National parks for routes
+Nature trails: information centers of the National Parks

 If you are more interested in hiking in nature, why not visit one of the 21 National Parks in Holland.
 Information on their communal website is a bit basic, especially in English.
 The best overview I found was on the website I am expat.
 That contains links to the individual parks.
 Some of the parks publish hiking trails on their websites.
 Others will have leaflets available in their info center in the park.